enjoy-digital/litex/doc/coding_style.md

 For parser declarations with several keyword arguments, align the keyword assignments so the option table remains easy to scan.
-Keep keyword arguments tight around `=` in these call tables; this does not apply to normal Python assignments, which should keep the usual `name = value` spacing:
+Keep keyword arguments tight around `=` in these parser tables; this does not apply to normal Python assignments or general aligned call tables, which should keep the usual `name = value` spacing when aligned:

 ```python
 parser.add_argument("--init",    action="store_true", help="Initialize Git repositories.")